 The Financial Times reported Wednesday that the Russian Central Bank is forecasting a drop of nearly four percent in the country’s GDP after this year, blaming labor shortages and the increasing effects of Western sanctions.

-The central bank expects growth to slow down to the 0.5 percent to 1.5 percent of GDP range in 2025, and one to two percent in 2026, down from the current four percent, approximately.
+The central bank expects growth will slow to the 0.5 percent to 1.5 percent of GDP range in 2025, and one to two percent in 2026, down from the current four percent, approximately.

 After a year of overheating growth, Moscow’s economists noted, the loss of almost a million Russians who fled the country, and the commission of more than a million workforce-aged men into the armed forces puts the labor market in a tough spot for 2025.
 Meanwhile, Western sanctions on imported goods have slowed production further.

-The bank’s report said that labor supply is “nearly used up.”
+The bank’s report said the labor supply is “nearly used up.”

-As a result, wages jumped some 19.2% in the first quarter of 2024, as companies try to acquire employees from a shrinking labor pool, which is especially meager in the manufacturing sector.
+As a result, wages jumped some 19.2 percent in the first quarter of 2024, as companies try to acquire employees from a shrinking labor pool, which is especially meager in the manufacturing sector.

 In a tell-tale sign this week, Moscow was advertising an annual salary of up to $54,000 for new military conscripts.
 The government’s ads, which reached hundreds of thousands of users, emphasize lucrative payments for enlisting – a one-time payment of 2.3 million rubles ($24,000) and an annual income of 5.2 million rubles ($54,000).